ESE519positive/ESE519positive.github.io/README.md

 ## Narrative Overview

 We started our project with developing RP2040, ESP32 and pumps individually and simultaneously.
+For RP2040, at the beginning we started from constructing the frame of state machine for controlling the actions of pumps.
+The original code looked almost the same as

 ## Troubleshooting